juneaucross/blogmvp/README.md

  then in the `strapi-backend` dirctory run `yarn develop` to start server

- then go to http://localhost:1337/admin and login with `admin@admin.com : Admin123`  to discover or edit the content
+ go to http://localhost:1337/admin and login with `admin@admin.com : Admin123`  to discover or edit the content

 ## client